 As it relates to HIV disease, a potentially preventative treatment using antiretroviral drugs to treat individuals within 72 hours of a high-risk exposure (e.g., needlestick injury, unprotected sex, needle sharing) to prevent HIV infection.

 Recommended for all women of childbearing age as a component of their primary medical care.
 The purpose of preconception care is to identify risk factors for adverse maternal or fetal outcome, provide education and counseling targeted to the patient's individual needs, and treat or stabilize medical conditions prior to conception in order to optimize maternal and fetal outcomes.

 Preexposure prophylaxis (PrEP)

 In reference to HIV, a medication given before exposure to HIV in order to prevent infection.
-PrEP generally refers to the combination of tenofovir DF plus emtricitabine.
+The PrEP medications are Truvada and Descovy.